skerkour/kerkour.com/content/blog/bloom-whats-next.md

 or an open source electric bike, we will build it.

 We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.

-**Big players have missed the free and open source software turn to build a sustainable future, and use it as a <a href="https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/" target="_blank" rel="noopener">strategic asset</a>.
+**Big players have missed the free and open source software turn to build a sustainable future and use it as a <a href="https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/" target="_blank" rel="noopener">strategic asset</a>.
 We will fix it.**